thanksmister/voice-panel-android/README.md

 ![ui](https://user-images.githubusercontent.com/142340/47121221-42808f80-d248-11e8-813a-72b3be85eae3.png)
 ![landscape](https://user-images.githubusercontent.com/142340/47121143-e3227f80-d247-11e8-979a-3bdf19ceb998.png)

 Voice Panel uses Snips to act as a voice interface for Home Assistant.
 At this time, you can control your alarm system, lights, windows, blinds, switches, check status, get the date/time, and retrieve the weather information.
-You initiate a conversation with Voice Panel by using speaking wake-word, “Hey, Snips”.
+You initiate a conversation with Voice Panel by using the wake-word, “Hey, Snips”.
 Alternatively, you can use face detection to initiate a conversation simply by looking at the device.

 #### Supported Snips Apps